aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

     ]}'
 ```

-3. Query the output in Athena
+3. Query the Hudi tables in Athena
 ```bash
 select * from hudi_contact_cow where id=103
 ```